Train strikes today: Everything you need to know about rail disruption

 Which trains will run during the strikes?

-Aslef said of its September and October walk-outs: “The strike will force companies to cancel all services in this country.”
+Aslef said of its latest walk-outs: “The strike will force companies to cancel all services in this country.”

 That is not the case.